nylon22/duper/packages/unfollow/README.md

 # @duper/unfollow

-> This command stops the following task associated with a follower index on the current cluster and removes index metadata and settings associated with cross-cluster replication.
+> Stop the following task associated with a follower index on the current cluster and remove index metadata and settings associated with cross-cluster replication.
 This enables the index to treated as a regular index.
 The follower index must be paused and closed before running the unfollow command.

 ## Usage